xiaobaiya8/Auto-Limit/README.md

 - **🐳 One-Click Docker Deployment** - Supports Docker and Docker Compose for quick deployment
 - **📱 Responsive Interface** - Works on phones, tablets, and computers
 - **🔄 Multi-Instance Support** - Manage multiple downloaders and media servers simultaneously
+- **🌐 Multi-language Support** - Supports Chinese and English for both the UI and logs

 ### 🎮 Supported Software